Asabeneh/10-days-of-git-and-github/readme.md

 day-1.txt
 ```

-Let's try to move a file using _cp_ command.
+Let's try to move a file using the _cp_ command.
 Let's move the day-1-backup.txt to day-1 folder

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-git/10-days-of-code